neopkr/RPCLayout/README.md

 A simple way to make a Discord rich presence with API using JSON parser to make it.
 Includes a multiple functions to help in the development with apis json

+** RPCLayout Stop in Last Build v2.0.3, no more updates until 21/03/22.
+Reason: Making web for documentation. **

 # Installation
 Simple as possible use:
 ```sh